 Ecommerce isn’t just growing — it’s expanding into new behaviors, new devices, and entirely new environments.
 Over the next few years, online retail is expected to become even more deeply woven into everyday life, with shopping journeys taking place across voice interfaces, immersive digital spaces and a widening ecosystem of connected devices.

-• By 2026, ecommerce is projected to account for 24% of all global retail, reflecting the steady shift away from traditional brick-and-mortar–only shopping.
+- By the end of 2026, ecommerce is projected to account for 24% of all global retail, reflecting the steady shift away from traditional brick-and-mortar–only shopping.
 (Sources: IRP and Statista.)

-• Voice commerce is becoming a major part of that shift.
-Revenue from voice-activated shopping is expected to rise by $164 billion in 2024, fueled by increasing comfort with conversational interfaces.
+- Conversational commerce is becoming a major part of that shift.
+Revenue from voice-activated shopping was wortht over $164 billion in 2025, fueled by increasing comfort with conversational interfaces.
 (Sources: Finances Online, Pew Research Center and Consulterce.)

 Taken together, these trends point to an ecommerce future defined not by a single platform or device, but by a fluid, multi-channel environment — one in which discovery, evaluation and purchase can happen anywhere a customer happens to be.